CallMeLuke94/final-year-project/README.md

 # final-year-project
 My final year project code!

 In my final year project I did some computations which, when written down by hand, were rather long and tedious.
 After doing these computations by hand it became clear that programming a computer to do them for me would be far easier.
-To understand the computations and the mathematics behind them, you will have to read my report (to be uploaded soon!).
+To understand the computations and the mathematics behind them, you will have to read my report.

 Initially I wrote findingsl3.py to find the r-points of the building of SL3 and then wrote Animated_Complex.pde to animate the results.
 This animation can also be found here: http://www.openprocessing.org/sketch/226756